Stochastic regularized majorization-minimization with weakly convex and multi-convex surrogates: Applications and Experiments

-Our generalized algorithm and refined analysis improve the results in \cite{lyu2020online_CP} in multiple ways.
-First, Theorems \ref{thm:rate_surrogate_gaps} and \ref{thm:rate_stationarity} provide rate of convergence results for the online CP-dictionary learning algorithm \eqref{eq:CPDL1}, which has not been known before.
 Second, due to the flexibility of using approximate surrogate functions, the convergence results of \eqref{eq:CPDL1} hold under inexact code or factor matrix computation, following a similar argument as in \cite{mensch2017stochastic}.
 Third, one can only optimize a small number of subsampled rows when updating the factor matrices $U_{n}^{(i)}$ in \eqref{eq:CPDL1} by using a refined block coordinate structure (see Example \ref{ex:refine_block}).
 A similar idea of using subsampling for tensor CP-decomposition was also used recently in \cite{kolda2020stochastic}.

 Lastly, we remark that random row subsampling can be utilized for the code computation for $H_{n}$ in \eqref{eq:CPDL1}, which essentially involves solving a least-squares problem with the mode-$(m+1)$ unfolding of $\mathcal{X}_{n}$, which has size $(I_{1}\times \cdots \times I_{m}) \times b$.
-Since the number of rows of such matrix $I_{1}\times \cdots \times I_{m}$ can be very large, the computational gain in this approach should be significant.
+Since the number of rows of a such matrix $I_{1}\times \cdots \times I_{m}$ can be very large, the computational gain in this approach should be significant.
 We believe it would be straightforward to adapt the approach in \cite{mensch2017stochastic} for subsampled online matrix factorization for a subsampled online CP-dictionary learning setting.
 For our theoretical results to apply, one only needs to verify that the resulting inexact code computation for $H_{n}$ yields $\eps_{n}$-approximate surrogates $\bar{g}_{n}$ that verifies the assumption \ref{assumption:A4-w_t}.
-We do not proceed with this line of research in the present paper. $\blacktriangle$ \end{application}
+We do not proceed with this line of research in the present paper.